mad-x16/company-homepage-flexbox/README.md

 Note that this exercise is intended to create a homepage layout.
 Other site pages may be included at a later time or...never (In case I forgot or continue to create a complete website).

 ## SUB-DESCRIPTION
-I just want to test out commit changes in local machine and upload to online repo.
+I just want to test out commit changes in local machine and upload to online github repository